mamatadhkr/simple-voting-dapp/README.md

 🚀 How it works
 Contract is deployed
 Users call voteA() or voteB()
-Votes are stored on blockchain state variables votesA() and votesB() show updated results
+Votes are stored on blockchain votesA() and votesB() show updated results

 🧠 What I Learned
 Basics of smart contracts
-How blockchain transactions work
+Blockchain transaction flow
 State variables in Solidity
 Deploying contracts using Remix